counsyl/stor/docs/index.rst

 CLI Quick Start
 ---------------

-Storage Utils offers a command line interface for easy use of some common functions provided by the library.
+Stor offers a command line interface for easy use of some common functions provided by the library.
 Accessing files and paths in object-based storage systems like Swift and S3 is easy: simply prefix the path with ``swift://`` or ``s3://``.

 The :ref:`cli` also offers some additional features such as copying from ``stdin``,